 Appeals Policy and Procedures

-The certificant shall have 30 days from the date of the Chairman of the Ethics and Discipline Committee’s notification to request an appeal of the Committee’s findings to the Board of Directors.
+The certificant shall have 30 days from the date of notification of the Ethics and Discipline Committee’s findings and determination in which to request an appeal of the Committee’s decision to the Board of Directors.
 In such an event, the Chief Executive Officer shall notify the Board of Directors that an appeal has been filed.

 (i) Information Included in the Appeal.
-The certificant’s appeal of the Ethics and Discipline Committee’s decision must be made in writing and must be mailed by traceable courier or certified mail, return receipt requested, to the Board of Directors.
+Any appeal by the certificant of the Ethics and Discipline Committee’s decision must be made in writing and must be mailed by traceable courier or certified mail, return receipt requested, to the Board of Directors.
 The certificant shall state the specific grounds why the appeal should be considered.
-The certificant may not present, include, or rely on facts that were not presented in the proceedings.
+The certificant may not present, include, or rely on facts that were not presented in the proceedings; provided, however, that the Board of Directors may, in exceptional cases, and in its discretion, grant waivers of this requirement and consider additional facts.

 (ii) Appeal Hearing.
 In the event that the certificant timely and properly appeals the Ethics and Discipline Committee’s decision, the Board of Directors shall constitute and serve as an Appeals Panel and shall notify the certificant of the date and location of the appeal hearing.
 The appeal hearing must be scheduled as soon as possible after receipt of the certificant’s notification of appeal.
 The appeal shall be heard and conducted at NCCCO headquarters or another location designated by NCCCO.
-The certificant shall pay for his or her expenses.
-The certificant shall have the right to bring his or her own attorney to counsel the certificant at the hearing, but in no event shall counsel be allowed to provide testimony in lieu of, or on behalf, of the certificant.
+The certificant shall pay for his or her expenses incurred in connection with the appeal.
+The certificant shall have the right to bring his or her own attorney to counsel the certificant at the hearing, but in no event shall counsel be allowed to present argument or provide testimony in lieu of, or on behalf of, the certificant.

 The hearing shall be closed to third parties with the exception of any witnesses, experts, consultants, and legal counsel.
 The Board of Directors shall consider all available evidence presented and which formed the basis for the Ethics and Discipline Committee’s determination, and such other evidence as it may, in its discretion, deem appropriate.
 A formal record of the proceeding shall be kept on file at NCCCO’s headquarters office.